WilliamLu99/terminal-cheatsheet/README.md

    * `$ tail nameoffile.txt`
 * Description
    * This command displays the last portion of a file.
 It accepts optional arguments such as `-n` which allows you to indicate how many lines from the end of the file you'd like to display.

+### touch
+* Example
+   * `$ touch keyboard.txt`
+* Description
+   * This command creates a new new empty file inside the current directory, taking the filename as an argument.